What Is HIV?

 HIV stands for Human Immunodeficiency Virus.
 HIV is the virus that causes AIDS.

 Your immune system is your body's defense system.
-While many viruses can be controlled by the immune system, HIV targets and infects the same immune system cells that are supposed to protect us from illnesses.
+While many viruses can be controlled by the immune system, HIV targets and infects the same immune system cells that are supposed to protect us from germs and illnesses.
 These cells are a type of white blood cell called CD4 cells (sometimes called T-cells).

 HIV takes over CD4 cells and turns them into factories that produce thousands of copies of the virus.
 As the virus makes copies, it damages or kills the CD4 cells, weakening the immune system.